uwplse/verdi/README.md

 [runtime library](https://github.com/DistributedComponents/verdi-runtime)
 that handles low-level network communication.

-To install the runtime library via OPAM, make sure the `distributedcomponents` repo has been added as above and use the following command:
+To install the runtime library via OPAM, make sure the `distributedcomponents-dev` repo has been added as above and use the following command:

 ```